- Due to the low cost of entry, silver bullion can be a great entry point for new precious metals investors

 Precious metals are considered one of the safest investments during economic downturns.
 They are also one of the most popular options to have on your portfolio as tangible assets.

-Whether you choose to buy silver rounds, coins or bars, these types of assets are designed to protect against ambiguity of the markets, and due to its industrial demand, silver bullion is constantly seen as a great choice.
+Whether you choose to buy silver rounds, coins, or bars, these types of assets are designed to protect against market turmoil and hedge against inflation.
+Additionally, due to high industrial demand, silver bullion is constantly seen as a very liquid choice.

-This guide will take you, step-by-step, on how to start buying silver online in a safe, reliable way, for both newbies and experienced investors.
+This guide will take you, step-by-step, on how to buy silver online in a safe, reliable way, for both newbies and experienced investors.

-If you are just starting out as a silver investor, you might be overwhelmed by the different methods you can choose to purchase.
-These include:
+If you are just starting out as a silver investor, you might be overwhelmed by the different methods you can choose.

-When you buy silver from ETFs, your assets will be held by the funds manager or a custodian, while you only get a certificate.
+When you invest in Silver ETFs, your assets will be held by the funds manager or a custodian, while you only get a certificate.

-Similarly, with mining companies stocks, your investments are in the hands of someone else’s management.
-If the company is poorly managed, their stocks could go down, no matter how high demand for silver is at that moment.
+Similarly, with silver mining stocks, your investments are in the hands of someone else's management.
+If the silver miners company is poorly managed, their stocks could go down, no matter how high the demand for silver is at that moment.

 Our experience shows that buying physical silver bullion could be the best way to invest in silver for these reasons:

-- During economic downturns, it’s important to be liquid.
-Owning physical bullion yourself will make it quick and easy to liquidate your assets at close to spot price.
+- During economic downturns, it's important to be liquid.
+Having physical possession of your bullion will make it quick and easy to liquidate your assets at close to spot silver price.

-- Owning physical silver is owning a real asset that has been used as money for literally thousands of years.
+- Owning physical bullion is owning a real, tangible asset that has been used as money for thousands of years.

 Silver coins have been minted for thousands of years, from the kingdom of Lydia in Asia Minor over 600 years B.C., to ancient Greeks and Persians, and they are still struck around the globe by a variety of mints, forming the backbone of silver investment and collection.